ArionMiles/ArionMiles.github.io/content/posts/spider-man-with-golang-and-aws-lambda.md

 This is something I never did in the Django App, and I quickly noticed how bad it made things.
 I remember it took 9 minutes to process 200 jobs, and it could've been quicker if I made each job run concurrently.
 Python has plenty of options, from [asyncio](https://docs.python.org/3/library/asyncio.html) to [concurrent.futures](https://docs.python.org/3/library/concurrent.futures.html) that make this possible.

-In Go however, this gives me a nice excuse to play around with goroutines.
+With Go, this gives me a nice excuse to play around with goroutines.

 ### Querying DynamoDB